golang/tools/gopls/doc/features/navigation.md

 ## References

 The LSP [`textDocument/references`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_references)
-request returns the locations of all identifiers that refers to the symbol under the cursor.
+request returns the locations of all identifiers that refer to the symbol under the cursor.

 The references algorithm handles various parts of syntax as follows: